 - Low levels of vitamins in your body, which can lead to anemia, weakened immune function, brittle bones and/or muscle weakness.

 What is recovery like?

 Recovery from a gastrectomy will depend on the extent of the procedure you have had.
 Typically, a 6-12 day hospital stay is needed.
-You may have a nasogastric tube from your nose down into your stomach/intestine to drain stomach contents.
-You may need nutrients given through an intravenous line or a feeding tube.
-You may require a bladder catheter to drain your urine for a short period of time.
+You may have a nasogastric tube (NG tube) from your nose down into your stomach/intestine to drain stomach contents.
+You may need nutrients given through an intravenous (IV) line or a feeding tube.
+You may need a bladder catheter to drain your urine for a short period of time.
 Your healthcare team will remove the tubes and change your diet as you recover.